-If you need to leave school once the school day has begun, you must check out at the main office.
+If a student needs to leave school once the school day has begun, she/he must check out at the Middle School office.
+Students will only be released to their parent or guardian or to an adult that has been previously identified by a parent or guardian through a written or electronic note.
 Students who leave school without checking out at the office will have their absence recorded as unexcused and will be subject to the rules and penalties for unexcused absences.

-If you know that you will need to leave school early for such things as medical appointments, make sure you have written permission from your parents with you, or that your parents have called the office to verify the reason you need to leave prior to the time of your departure.
-Excuses for leaving school unless you have checked out at the office will not be accepted the next day.
-You should obtain your Permit To Leave Building Pass before 8:55.
+If a student knows that she/he will need to leave school early for such things as medical appointments, she/he needs written permission or a phone contact from parents to the office to verify the reason and time of the student departure.
+Excuses for leaving school, unless the student checked out at the office, will not be accepted the next day.
+Students are to obtain their Permit to Leave Building pass before 8:25AM.
 Making arrangements in advance is the student's responsibility and strongly encouraged.